1. War and crime

 In post-war film the psyche of the war veterans remained in the same dark that the Film noir had spread over the war time.
 That the loss of memory not just meant one night but years, is easy to see.
 At the end of the war the conscience settled not with the same ease like that of Sergeant York at its beginning, what made the situation of those affected all the more difficult.
 In the movies the real cause of the conflict largely remained taboo.

-John Ford’s They Were Expendable (1945) clearly expressed that soldiers had the duty to make sacrifices and therefore were expendable.
-After returning from the war, the survivors had to find out that they not only could be replaced in the large community of the army but also in their small family.
+John Ford’s They Were Expendable (1945) clearly expressed that soldiers dutifully had to make sacrifices and therefore were expendable.
+Returning from the war, the survivors had to find out that they not only could be replaced in the large community of the army but also in their small family.
 The remarkable honesty which the film’s title expressed – after all, it was a propaganda film – did not hold on the home front.

 Since the problems of the war veterans could not be openly discussed, the Film noir once again spread the dark over conflicts without really hiding them.